 Workers' compensation.
 Amounts you receive as workers' compensation for an occupational sickness or injury are fully exempt from tax if they are paid under a workers' compensation act or a statute in the nature of a workers' compensation act.
 The exemption also applies to your survivor(s).
-If you return to work after qualifying for workers' compensation, payments you continue to receive while assigned to light duties are taxable.

 Note.
 If part of your workers' compensation reduces your social security or equivalent railroad retirement benefits received, that part is considered social security (or equivalent railroad retirement) benefits and may be taxable.